Shasta County assistance programs.

 Qualified applicants can receive up to 18 months of rent payments, as funding allows.
 Money for utility and heating bills is also available by other agencies in Shasta County.
 Unfortunately many low-income and unemployed individuals have had their utilities turned off for failure to pay, which then leads to evictions, and this program is intended to prevent homelessness so that expense is covered as well.

 Additional rental assistance is available from a combination of local non-profits as well as government programs.
 An application process is in place, and any type of help for a security deposit or past due rent will come with various conditions.
 They may include the family needs to move into transitional housing in the Redding area, or participate in counseling.
 Find rent help in Shasta County.

 Other options for low income families from Community Action - The above are just a few examples of what people can get help with.
 Some other free services offered include the Section 8 Tenant-based Housing Choice Voucher Program, the Family Self-sufficiency Program, and much more.

 For information or referrals, call the Shasta County Community Action Agency, which is headquartered in Redding, at (530) 225-5160.

 Salvation Army may have occasional funds for expenses such as rent or utility bills from Project REACH.
 They partner with FEAM on this.
 Other programs may include a food pantry, clothing, or holiday meals.
+There are also free Christmas toys from Angel Tree, a homeless shelter, as well as free back to school supply giveaway events.
 Call the center at 530-527-8530.